typelevel/typelevel.github.com/collections/_posts/2022-09-19-typelevel-native.md

 These are then used to implement the callback-based `read` and `write` methods of the JDK `AsynchronousSocketChannel`.

 It is worth pointing out that the JVM actually implements `AsynchronousSocketChannel` with an event loop as well.
 The difference is that on the JVM, this event loop is used only for I/O and runs on a separate thread from the compute pool used for fibers and the scheduler thread used for timers.
-Meanwhile, epollcat is an example of an I/O integrated runtime where fibers, timers, and I/O are all interleaved on a single thread.
+Meanwhile, epollcat is an example of an [I/O integrated runtime][I/O Integrated Runtime Concept] where fibers, timers, and I/O are all interleaved on a single thread.

 #### TLS